×

 ovnkube-node-zfvcl 8/8 Running 0 34m

-2. Verify that IPsec is enabled on your cluster by running the following command:
+2. Verify that IPsec is enabled on your cluster by entering the following command.
+The command output must state true to indicate that the node has IPsec enabled.

-Specifies the random sequence of letters for a pod from the previous step.
+1 Replace <pod_number_sequence> with the random sequence of letters, 5xqbf, for a data plane pod from the previous step

 Disabling IPsec encryption